msolorio/workout_app/README.md

 - Became more aware of creating uniformity and a clear type strategy for my codebase.
 - Allowed app to scale while minimizing cognitive load.
 - Caught subtle bugs early (often before they became bugs).

-### In-Progress
-Currently converting the backend to TypeScript.

 ---